 The US Department of Justice, Office on Violence Against Women administers several grant programs designed to reduce domestic violence, dating violence, sexual assault, and stalking by strengthening services and holding offenders accountable.
 Westchester County, along with our partner non-profit agencies, and most importantly our residents and families, have benefitted from this federal funding.
 As we strive to end domestic violence through comprehensive services, advocacy, and community education, continued federal funding would provide important support for our ongoing, effective programs and services, and help ensure that every individual has the basic human rights to be free from violence and to engage in relationships with respect, equality, and safety.
-We support the bipartisan efforts in both chambers to implement the VOCA Fix to Sustain the Crime Victims Fund Act of 2021.
+We support the bipartisan efforts in both chambers to implement the VOCA Fix to Sustain the Crime Victims Fund Act of 2021 and the re-authorization of the Violence Against Women Act.